La.M.P. Studio, South Vendée, France.

-François Evans is a French/English, classically-trained film composer and music producer.
-Born in London, he wrote the scores to Edgar Wright’s first feature A Fistful of Fingers; Shaun Mosley’s The 3 Kings (featuring Ron Moody & Vanessa Redgrave) and Darren Ward’s Sudden Fury.
-His score to Stefan Archetti’s Italian feature Il fungo sirena (The Mermaid Mushroom) helped the film win its ‘Special Mention’ award at the Granada Film Festival in 2011.
+François Evans (b.
+London, 1965) is an English-French composer, musician and record producer.
+He wrote the scores to Edgar Wright’s first feature film A Fistful of Fingers; Shaun Mosley’s The 3 Kings (featuring Ron Moody & Vanessa Redgrave), Roberto Roarke’s Hitman and Darren Ward’s Sudden Fury.
+His score to Stefan Archetti’s Italian feature Il fungo sirena (The Mermaid Mushroom) helped the film win its 2011 ‘Special Mention’ award at the Granada Film Festival.
+He is currently completing his first concept album of ‘pop’ ballads: The Lunatic, the Lover & the Poet with lyrics by John Porter, under the duo name: After Magritte.

 In 2014 François performed at the Glastonbury Festival in a concert of music by Barry Gray, conducted by Charles Hazlewood and members of the bands Portishead and Goldfrapp.

-He is a former member of BAFTA, a Fellow of the Royal Society of Arts, a member of the Music Producers’ Guild and the Royal Society of Musicians.
+François Evans is a former voting member of BAFTA, a Fellow of the Royal Society of Arts, a member of the Music Producers’ Guild and the Royal Society of Musicians.

 La.M.P. regularly contributes to the Cystic Fibrosis Trust.